hydren-crypto/stampchain/documentation/api.md

 # Official BITCOIN STAMPS API

-This gateway is in dev mode and is subject to change as new features are added. **All stamps up to the current block may not be present as we work on integrating multiple data sources.** Please contact us if you have any questions or suggestions.
+This Stamp API is in dev mode and is subject to change as new features are added.
+All stamps up to the current block may not be present in the results as we work on integrating all relevant stamp data.
+This page will be updated when in full production mode.
+Please contact us if you have any questions or suggestions.

 Current API URL - this will return all stamps: